-- Reduction in federal grant revenues due to federal funding decreases. - Reduction in State of New Mexico Grant funding cancelled due to state fund deficits. - Reduction in interest income revenues due to low interest rates.
+- Reduction in State of New Mexico Grant funding cancelled due to state fund deficits. - Reduction in special use fees now being amortized over the life of the agreement.

 Ongoing drought conditions have decreased Elephant Butte Irrigation District's historical annual allotment from Bureau of Reclamation reservoir water resulting in reduced availability of water to landowner constituents.
-During the year however, as a result of reservoir water volume improvements, reservoir allocations on a per acre-foot water allocation to individual landowner-constituents were 24", 30", and 30" for fiscal years ending October 31, 2010, 2009 and 2008, respectively.
+During the year however, as a result of reservoir water volume improvements, reservoir allocations on a per acre-foot water allocation to individual landowner-constituents were 4", 8", and 24" for fiscal years ending October 31, 2011, 2010 and 2009, respectively.